Empowered: Life As An African American Entrepreneur In Nigeria

 I currently live in Yenagoa, Bayelsa, Nigeria.
-I have lived in this state almost 9 months but I’ve been in Nigeria a little over two years.
+I have lived in this state almost nine months, but I’ve been in Nigeria a little over two years.
 I plan to stay as long as the environment is safe for me to do business in.
 I have currently leased land for 20 years.

 Is Nigeria the first African country that you've visited?